 Assuming there's no other sources of latency (and there quite likely is), with 2048 sample buffer and 44100Hz playback, the latency is around 46 milliseconds, which is tolerable in most computer game use cases.
 A 100ms latency is already easily noticeable.
-For playing drums, 40ms is too much.
+In music terms, when playing drums, 40ms is too much, but when playing slowly evolving atmospheric pads, 200ms is fine